 - Written consent of the child’s parent, legal custodian, or guardian, or, if deemed necessary by the issuing officer, the child must be accompanied by his or her parent, legal custodian, or guardian.
 (For home-schooled children, a parent’s signature on the work certificate will fulfill this requirement.)

 - Proof of the child’s age (birth certificate or other evidence).

 Additionally, the following information may be required by the issuing officer:

 - A certificate from the principal of the school that the child attends setting out the child’s grades.

 - A certificate from a physician that has personally examined the child stating that the child is in good mental and physical health and is capable of performing labor without injury to his health and mental development.

 Missouri Child Labor Laws apply even when a youth works under the supervision of a parent or legal guardian.
 The only exemption from the law is when the business is owned by the parent or legal guardian and the child remains under the direct control of the parent or legal guardian.
 If the parent or legal guardian is simply a supervisor, the law still applies.

-Work Permits - Entertainment Industry
+Entertainment Industry Permits

-Work permits are required for youth under the age of 16 who work in the entertainment industry.
+Entertainment permits are required for youth under the age of 16 who work in the entertainment industry.
 A child under 16 may work in the entertainment industry if the director of the Missouri Division of Labor Standards issues the work permit.
 No permit will be issued without proof of age, a permission form from the parent or legal guardian, and a written statement from the prospective employer setting out the nature and expected duration of employment.
 The employer must keep the work permit and the statement as to the nature and duration of the employment on file.
-A work permit generally can be received within 48 hours.
+A permit generally can be received within 48 hours.
 Permits may be revoked or not issued at the request of school officials if they feel work is unfavorable to a youth’s education.
 Read more about required breaks for youth in the entertainment industry.